KWPC: History

 The Schwandkes set out to explore the possibility of finding a new FM frequency that could be assigned to Muscatine.
 With the help of consulting engineers they were successful and in June 1996 brought 93.1 MHz - KWCC to the airwaves.
 KWCC is believed to be the first completely digital broadcasting facility to be built between Chicago and Denver, which was quite an achievement for a small town radio station.
 Every source of pre-recorded audio destined for transmission over the airwaves was in “digital format” and sourced from computer hard drives.
 Even the FM transmitter had digital capability... ready, in advance, for the day the FCC would finally mandate that mode of radio transmission (radio's version of HDTV).
 In 2005, that station's call letters were changed to the current KMCS.

 John and Darlene Schwandke were proud to have had the opportunity to give KWPC its 50th Anniversary Celebration.
 They invited George Volger Jr. to be the guest of honor and he shared stories about growing up at the station.
 Live bands played throughout the day from stages set up in the antenna field.
 Several visitors from far away brought historical memorabilia about KWPC that has since been donated to the Musser Museum.
 It was a grand ceremony as Muscatine's oldest and newest operating radio stations celebrated together.

 In the fall of 1999, the Schwandke's received an unsolicited offer to sell the two radio stations.
 After much consideration they agreed.
 W.P.W Broadcasting of Monmouth, Illinois, who already owned 15 radio stations along the Mississippi valley between Quincy and Dubuque, became the new owners of KWPC and KWCC on December 1, 1999.

-On October 22, 2014, KWPC replaced the soft oldies portion of its format with classic country and added an FM signal via translator K233BI 95.1 FM Muscatine.
+On October 22, 2014, KWPC replaced the soft oldies portion of its format with classic country and added an FM signal via translator K236CF 95.1 FM Muscatine.

 Effective October 3, 2018, WPW Broadcasting sold KWPC, the K236CF translator, and sister station KMCS to Jam Media Solutions, LLC for $965,000.

+In November 2024, amid the bankruptcy of then-owner JAM Media Solutions, an agreement was reached to sell KWPC and sister station KMCS to Krieger Media Company for $250,000.